We surveyed 700 residents across the country and this is what we found:

 Dysfunctional culture of medicine encourages resident to endure abuse in the workplace.

 We believe that medical training doesn’t have to be a demoralizing experience.
 CIR leaders are addressing the root causes of burnout and un-wellness and finding ways to address them collectively.
-Check out CIR’s well-being resolution for 2017.
+Check out CIR’s Bill of Rights for hospital interns, residents, and fellows.

 We identify systemic issues that lead to physician burnout and address well-being in ways that are enforceable through CIR contracts and labor management mechanisms.
 Our framework is one which allows us to come up with innovative solutions to address systemic issues in medical training: